Title course: Transitions, Innovation, Governance for Industrial Ecology

 Description of the course

 This course provides an overview of sustainable innovation, sustainability transitions, in particular socio-technical transitions and their governance.
 The starting point of the course is that sustainable innovation, transitions and their governance are required to bring about sustainable development and transitions to sustainability.
-Innovation is considered as both a technical and non-technical novelty that can be brought successfully to the market, can improve business practices, or can lead to major changes in user practices in society.
+Innovation is considered as both technical and non-technical novelty that can be brought successfully to the market, can improve business practices, or can lead to major changes in user practices in society.
 Sustainable innovation is related to concepts like social innovation, eco-innovation and responsible innovation.
-It is shown that sustainable innovation can take place at various scales from product and technology to system level society and when taking place at a system level it will lead to societal transitions, which are needed to move towards sustainability.
-Adequate participatory visioning methods, governance strategies and policies are needed to facilitate sustainable innovation and sustainability transitions.
+It is shown that innovation can take place at various scales from product and technology to system level society and when taking place at a system level it will lead to societal transitions, which are needed to move towards sustainability.
+Adequate governance, governance strategies and policies are needed to facilitate sustainable innovation and sustainability transitions.
 The course consist of 4 blocks.
-The first block introduces basic theoretical concepts and frameworks of sustainable innovation, transitions, and governance.
-The second block expands on major theories of: (i) innovation at network and system level, (ii) transitions, and (iii) governance arrangements and policy instrumentation on how to govern innovation and transition processes.
-The third block covers participatory visioning, backcasting and co-creation approaches to facilitate and govern transitions to sustainability, as well as integration in the course, and making links to other courses in the IE program.
-Cases and illustrative examples are taken from (i) energy innovation & renewable energy transitions, and (ii) circular economy innovation and the transition to a circular economy.
+The first block introduces basic concepts and frameworks of sustainable innovation, transitions, and governance.
+The second block teaches major theories of (i) innovation at network and system level, (ii) transitions, and (iii)governance theories and instruments how to govern innovation and transition processes.
+The third block covers participatory, visioning and co-creation approaches to facilitate and govern transitions to sustainability, while the fourth block provides integration, as well as links to other courses in the IE program.
+Case and examples are mainly taken from (i) energy innovation & the renewable energy transition, and (ii) circular economy innovation and the transition to a circular economy.

 After completion of the course students:

-o understand the main theories, frameworks and methods about sustainable innovation and socio-technical transitions as well the governance frameworks, policy and strategies thereof,
+o understand the main theories and frameworks about sustainable innovation and socio-technical transitions as well the governance strategies thereof,

 o are able to apply these theories and frameworks to practical cases in the context of Industrial Ecology, and

-o Applying the main theoretical frameworks and methods from TRIG to practical cases and developing understanding of limitations and constraints of these frameworks and methods, as well as barriers and constraints of exploring and facilitating transitions in real-life.
+o Applying theoretical frameworks and methods from TIG to cases and developing understanding of limitations and constraints of these frameworks and methods, as well as barriers and constraints of exploring and facilitating transitions in real-life.

-Lectures, readings, tutorials, group project on innovation and governance analysis, presentations, training/tutorial for academic skills.
+Lectures, readings tutorials, group work on innovation and governance analysis, presentations, training/tutorial for academic skills.

 Reading consists of selected journal papers and book chapters on topics relevant to the course.
 A reading list of articles and chapters and of additionally recommended literature will be provided.
 Students are expected to collect relevant literature themselves.